 It could be some configuration changes that they need your consent or in my current case, starting the RMA process by providing some customer information.

-Synology Support verified that all required fields are filled up and initiated the shipment process for the replacement DS1515+ under the Synology Replacement Service (SRS).
-Synology will be shipping the replacement DS1515+ to me first before I return the defective one.
+Synology Support verified that all required fields are filled up and initiated the RMA process for the DS1515+.
+In normal situations, Synology would proceed with the standard RMA process.
+However, I conveyed my urgency and Synology gladly extended a one-time advanced product replacement service for my unit so Synology will be shipping the replacement DS1515+ to me first before I return the defective one.

 I just have to wait for the replacement unit to arrive.